The allergic reaction to nearshore and offshore call centres

 A bad experience can also be attributed to overreach—trying to sprint before learning to walk.

-If stakeholders are already nervous about moving call center support outside of the USA, it might not make sense to go right to the Philippines or to an emerging offshore market that is still in its infancy.
+If stakeholders are already nervous about moving call centre support outside of the USA, it might not make sense to go right to the Philippines or to an emerging offshore market that is still in its infancy.

 Distance and other “learning curve” issues might add to the client’s anxiety, so it might be more prudent to test the waters nearshore first—closer to “home”.